Regular Tree Algebras: Closure properties

 (c) Let $\varphi : \frakA \to \frakB$ be a surjective morphism of tree algebras and suppose that $\frakA$~is regular.
 We have to show that $\frakB$~is also regular.
 Fix a finite set $C \subseteq A$ of generators and set $D := \varphi[C]$.
 Increasing~$C$ if necessary we may assume that $C = \varphi^{-1}[D]$.

 First, note that $\frakB$~is finitely generated by~$D$.
 Furthermore,

-Hence, for $b \in B$,
+Hence, for $b \in B_m$,

-Since $\varphi^{-1}(b) \subseteq A_{\ar(b)}$ is a finite set, the above union is finite and, therefore, regular.
-As regular languages are closed under morphisms, so is its image under~$\bbT\varphi$. \end{proof}
+Since $\varphi^{-1}(b) \subseteq A_m$ is a finite set, the above union is finite and, therefore, regular.
+As regular languages are closed under projections, so is its image under~$\bbT\varphi$. \end{proof}

-At the moment it is open whether there is an analogue to the Theorem of Reiterman in our setting.

 As mentioned above, the definition of a regular tree algebra does not tell us what these algebras look like.
 The next theorem sheds a bit more light on this question.
 A less abstract characterisation will be given in Section~\ref{Sect: deterministic}.
 To state the theorem, we need the notion of a \emph{finitary sub-quotient} of a tree algebra~$\frakA$.
 By definition this is an algebra which can be obtained from a finitary subalgebra of~$\frakA$ by taking a quotient.
-Recall that we say that a class~$\calC$ \emph{characterises the regular languages} if a~language is regular if, and only if, it is recognised by some algebra from~$\calC$. \begin{Thm} Let $\calC$~be an arbitrary class of finitary tree algebras that characterises the regular languages and that is closed under finite products.
-A finitary tree algebra~$\frakA$ is regular if, and only if, it is the rank-limit of a sequence of finitary sub-quotients of algebras in~$\calC$. \end{Thm} \begin{proof} $(\Leftarrow)$ Let $(\frakB^n)_{n<\omega}$ be a sequence of algebras in~$\calC$ and let $\frakD^n$~be a sub-quotient of~$\frakB^n$ such that $(\frakD^n)_{n<\omega}$ converges to~$\frakA$.
+Recall that we say that a class~$\calC$ \emph{characterises the regular languages} if a~language is regular if, and only if, it is recognised by some algebra from~$\calC$. \begin{thm} Let $\calC$~be an arbitrary class of finitary tree algebras that characterises the regular languages and that is closed under finite products.
+A finitary tree algebra~$\frakA$ is regular if, and only if, it is the rank-limit of a sequence of finitary sub-quotients of algebras in~$\calC$. \end{thm} \begin{proof} $(\Leftarrow)$ Let ${(\frakB^n)}_{n<\omega}$ be a sequence of algebras in~$\calC$ and let $\frakD^n$~be a sub-quotient of~$\frakB^n$ such that ${(\frakD^n)}_{n<\omega}$ converges to~$\frakA$.
 As $\calC$ characterises the regular tree languages, every algebra in~$\calC$ is regular.
 Since the regular tree algebras are closed under finitely generated subalgebras and quotients, it follows that each~$\frakD^n$ is regular.
-Finally, as the class of regular algebras is rank-complete, so is the limit~$\frakA$.
+Finally, so is the limit~$\frakA$ since the class of regular algebras is closed under rank-limits.

 $(\Rightarrow)$ Suppose that $\frakA$~is regular.
 Let $C \subseteq A$ be a finite set of generators and choose a number $k < \omega$ such that $C \subseteq A_{<k}$.
-We construct a sequence $(\frakB^n)_{n<\omega}$ of algebras in~$\calC$ and sub-quotients $\frakD^n$~of~$\frakB^n$ such that $(\frakD^n)_{n<\omega}$ converges to~$\frakA$.
+We construct a sequence ${(\frakB^n)}_{n<\omega}$ of algebras in~$\calC$ and sub-quotients $\frakD^n$~of~$\frakB^n$ such that ${(\frakD^n)}_{n<\omega}$ converges to~$\frakA$.

 Let $n \leq \omega$.
 For each $a \in A_{<n}$, we choose an algebra $\frakB_a \in \calC$ and a morphism $\varphi_a : \bbT C \to \frakB_a$ recognising $\pi^{-1}(a) \cap \bbT C$.
 Set

 Let $\frakD' \subseteq \frakB^n$ be the subalgebra induced by the set $D' := \rng \varphi$.
 Note that $\frakD'$~is finitely generated by $\varphi[C]$.
 We will show that